istaustria/istaustria.github.io/_publications/2023/GSWSDSW.md

 * [Paper (8 MB)](https://research-explorer.ista.ac.at/download/14240/14725/2023_ACMToG_Jeschke.pdf)

-  **Errata:** We fixed three errors in the paper after publication and would like to acknowledge Tobias van den Hurk for bringing them to our attention:
+  **Errata:** We fixed several errors in the paper after publication and would like to acknowledge Tobias van den Hurk for bringing them to our attention:
   <ol>
   <li>The notation of \(h\) in the last line of the paragraph before Eq.
 17.</li>
   <li>In Eq.
 17 we replaced a "+" with a "-" (flow divergence needs to be subtracted).
 Also, note that Eqs.
 19 and 20 are defined just for <em>positive</em> flows, i.e., these need to be adapted for negative flows.</li>